 - The following appeared in the Madisonville Meteor: W. W. Viser was born in Fayette county, Tennessee, June 19, 1830.
 Moved to Mississippi in 1833, and from there to Walker county, Texas, in 1839.
 In 1853 he moved to Madison county, Texas, where he has resided ever since.
 He enlisted in Gould's battalion, Walker's division, in 1862, and served as captain of Company B until October, 1864, when he was promoted to major.
 His place of residence is Madisonville, Texas.

 - William Wallace Viser died on 25 September 1901 at age 71 in Madisonville, Madison County, Texas.

 - His wife Elizabeth Ann Wycough became a widow at his death.

-- He was buried at Madisonville City Cemetery in Madisonville, Madison County, Texas.
+- He was interred at Madisonville City Cemetery, Madisonville, Madison County, Texas.

 - For an account of his CSA service with the Danville Mounted Riflemen, and later as an officer with Gould's Battalion, see his profile in Karen McCann Hett's Danville Mounted Riflemen.

 - For additional biographical information, see The Handbook of Texas Online.